codeWithVishwa/luvra_backend/README.md

 - `GET /user/:userId?before&limit` — paginated posts for a specific profile, respecting privacy rules.
 - `POST /:postId/like` — like a post you are allowed to view.
 - `DELETE /:postId/like` — remove a like (same visibility rules as like).
+- `GET /:postId/comments?before&limit` — fetch paginated comments for a post you can view.
+- `POST /:postId/comments` { text } — add a comment to a post (auto-increments `commentCount`).
 - `DELETE /:postId` — author-only removal of a post (removes Cloudinary links only from DB; media stays in Cloudinary until managed separately).

 ## Socket.IO Events